 As you explore the park, you’ll find monuments dedicated to the fallen, offering a solemn reminder of the immense human cost of the battle.
 It’s a place of reflection and remembrance, where the tragic history is preserved in hopes of promoting peace and understanding.

 In the afternoon, continue to Sefa-Utaki, a UNESCO World Heritage Site, about 40 to 45 minutes by car from Peace Memorial Park (approximately 18.5 miles/30 km).
-One of the main Okinawa points of interest, this sacred site has enormous spiritual significance.

 I loved Sefa-Utaki.
-For thousands of years, people have come here to worship in Okinawa’s native Ryukyuan religion.
-This religion values paying respects to our ancestors, as well as the gods and spirits of the natural world.
+For thousands of years, people have come here to worship in Okinawa’s native Ryukyuan religion, which honours our ancestors as well as the gods and spirits of the natural world.
+According to Ryukyuan texts, Sefa-Utaki was where the goddess of creation, first set foot on Okinawa.

 Winding staircases and footpaths lead through lush jungle surroundings to shrine areas and notable rock formations.
 The last place you reach is the most sacred.
 Here, two huge rocks lean against each other, forming a triangle-shaped space, like a natural cathedral.